 Alien Neighbors: 92,000 word Science Fiction novel.
-Complete and submission ready.
-Seeking agent representation.
+Under final revision.

 All scientist Tom Whitaker wants to do is hide in his lab and work on creating a nuclear fusion reactor to process helium 3 from the Moon into limitless clean energy.
 When a First Contact occurs, and aliens from a planet in the Cygnus constellation reveal they possess the technology Earth needs for working nuclear fusion, he very reluctantly agrees to become the liaison between the two races.
 Tom finds himself risking his career, custody of his daughter, and possibly his life, to save Lanjo, his new alien friend, while also attempting to prevent the annihilation of Earth.

 My Favorite Martian collides with Star Trek and Armageddon in this human/alien friendship where an introverted human nerd and an alien college professor with an irrepressible sense of humor form an unlikely alliance in an effort to save both their worlds and, ultimately, each other.

 ALIEN NEIGHBORS is a 92,000 word science fiction novel set in the near future.
 It has enough science for geeks like me, yet not so much that the average person feels lost.
 Strong female characters include a kick-ass NASA mission commander and Tom’s brave, spunky twelve-year old daughter.
 An exciting adventure with high stakes injected with humorous moments and a hint of romance, ALIEN NEIGHBORS appeals to a broad audience.